sxs-collaboration/www_black-holes_org/_posts/2023-09-14-NRHybSur3dq8CCE.md

 Therefore, memory is closely connected to various conservation laws of GR (thanks Emmy Noether!).
-And, because conservation laws help us understand quantum formulations of classical theories, perhaps memory can help us formulate a quantum theory of gravity...?
+And, because conservation laws help us understand quantum formulations of classical theories, perhaps memory can help us formulate a quantum theory of gravity...

 Back to NR waveforms!
 Fortunately, there is an alternative waveform extraction technique, CCE, that does resolve memory!
-So let's just build a NR surrogate model using CCE waveforms.
+So let's just build an NR surrogate model using CCE waveforms.

 {% include image.html class="right-third"
    url="/images/posts/NRHybSur3dq8CCE/othermodelsvsCCE.jpeg"